-Working Holiday Visas are especially designed for young people between the ages of 18 and 30 or 35, depending on which country you are resident in.
+Working Holiday Visas are specially designed for young people between the ages of 18 and 30 or 35, depending on which country you are resident in.
 Not all countries are offered the Working Holiday Visa option.
-If you are British or Canadian, you can apply for a 12 or a 23 month visa.
+If you are British or Canadian, you can apply for a 12 or a 23-month visa.
 You will be able to work for a full 12 months on either visa.
-Other eligible countries are offered only 12 month visas.
+Other eligible countries are offered only 12-month visas.

 Work Visa based on Job Offer – Essential Skills Work Visa